From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Two routes to Brownian Boost

+When \tlpkpspace is viewed in the fine-mesh, high-noise limit $\kappa \searrow 0$, space is squeezed (by a factor of~$\kappa$), time is sped up (by a factor of~$\kappa^{-2}$), and stakes are revalued (again by a factor of~$\kappa^{-2}$).
+In our treatment, Brownian Boost is given a rigorous interpretation as the scaling limit of the Trail of Lost Pennies, with its time-invariant equilibria governed by the $\rho$-Brownian Boost ODE pair.
+This chapter is devoted to obtaining the scaled description and to drawing out some of its consequences.

-\subsection{Two routes to Brownian Boost}
+\section{Two routes to Brownian Boost}

-In this subsection, we present a four-part proposition concerning \abmnmacspace elements whose first two parts offer simple and useful stake formulas and whose latter parts permit us to discuss competing routes to our analysis of $\rho$-Brownian Boost.
-After the discussion and proof, we will signpost the structure of Section~\ref{s.highnoise}.
+In this section, we present a four-part proposition concerning \abmnmacspace elements whose first two parts offer simple and useful stake formulas and whose latter parts permit us to discuss competing routes to our analysis of $\rho$-Brownian Boost.
+After the discussion and proof, we will signpost the structure of Chapter~\ref{c.highnoise}.

 Recall that $M_i$ equals $m_{i-1,i+1} = m_{i+1} - m_{i-1}$ and $N_i$ equals $n_{i+1,i-1} = n_{i-1} - n_{i+1}$. \begin{proposition} Let $(a,b,m,n) \in$ \abmnkpmacspace and let $i \in \Z$. \begin{enumerate} \item $a_i = \frac{\kappa \rho M_i^{1+\rho}N_i^\rho}{(M_i^\rho+N_i^\rho)^2} \qquad \textrm{and} \qquad b_i = \frac{\kappa \rho M_i^\rho N_i^{1+\rho}}{(M_i^\rho+N_i^\rho)^2}$. \item $\frac{a_i^\rho}{a_i^\rho + b_i^\rho} = \frac{M_i^\rho}{M_i^\rho+N_i^\rho} \qquad \textrm{and} \qquad \frac{b_i^\rho}{a_i^\rho + b_i^\rho} = \frac{N_i^\rho}{M_i^\rho+N_i^\rho}$. \end{enumerate} Write $\Delta_i m = m_{i+1} + m_{i-1} - 2m_i$ and $\Delta_i n = n_{i-1} + n_{i+1} - 2n_i$. \begin{enumerate} \item $\kappa \rho M_i^{1+\rho} N_i^\rho \, = \, \tfrac{\kappa}{2} \cdot M_i \big( M_i^{2\rho} - N_i^{2\rho} \big) \, + \, \tfrac{1}{2}\cdot \big( M_i^\rho + N_i^\rho \big)^2 \Delta_i m$. \item $\kappa \rho M_i^\rho N_i^{1+\rho} \, = \, \tfrac{\kappa}{2} \cdot N_i \big( N_i^{2\rho} - M_i^{2\rho} \big) \, + \, \tfrac{1}{2}\cdot \big( M_i^\rho + N_i^\rho \big)^2 \Delta_i n$. \end{enumerate} \end{proposition} Proposition~\ref{p.abmnfacts}(1,2) recasts the \abmnkpmacspace formulas to give explicit expressions for stakes, and records formulas for the players' win probabilities on stake turns.